twoyoung/Ancient-Chinese-Poetry-API/README.md

 # Ancient-Chinese-Poetry-API

-This is a simple restful API that user can get and filter for Chinese ancient poems and songs in JSON form.
+This is a simple API that user can get and filter for Chinese ancient poems and songs in JSON form.

 https://ancient-chinese-poetry-rpkdk.ondigitalocean.app/